Cape Coast High Court injunction served in Accra 15 minutes after issue

 Source: The Herald

-Records from the floor of Parliament have revealed some interesting developments with respect to the deadlock on the issue of the injunction served on the Parliament as far as Member of Parliament-elect for Assin North is concerned.
+Records from the floor of Parliament has revealed some interesting development with respect to the deadlock on the issue of the injunction serve on the Parliament with respect to the Member of Parliament-elect for Assin North.

-The record shows that Cyril Nsiah, the Clerk of Parliament received the injunction against James Gyakye Quayson's swearing-in as an MP, 15 minutes after it issued in Cape Coast in Central Region.
+The record show that Cyril Nsiah, the Clerk of Parliament received the injunction against James Gyakye Quayson's swearing in as an MP, 15 minutes after it issued in Cape Coast in Central Region.

-The document was dispatched from the Cape Coast High Court at 4:40 pm and received 4:55 pm in Parliament House, Accra.
+The document, was dispatched from the Cape Coast High Court at 4:40pm and recieved 4:55pm in Parliament House, Accra.

 Interestingly, Cape Coast is almost three hours from Accra minus the widely known heavy traffic on that road.